roodyadam/K8-Project/README.md

 These enhancements would demonstrate advanced understanding of defense-in-depth security principles and network segmentation strategies in cloud-native environments.

+### Container Security
+The application container currently runs with default permissions.
+A production enhancement would implement the principle of least privilege by running containers as a non-root user.
+This involves creating a dedicated user in the Dockerfile and configuring the container to run with that user's permissions, significantly reducing the attack surface in the event of a container compromise.

 ## Prerequisites

 - AWS Account with appropriate permissions